ivanperez-keera/haskanoid/README.md

 ## Limitations

 The game expects to find sources in ```data/```, inside the current working directory.
-Data files are not copied.
+Data files are not copied over when the game is installed.

-(If it bugs you too much, add the data files to the cabal file and change the code to use the appropriate ```haskanoid_Paths``` functions when resources are loaded.)
+(If it bugs you too much, add the data file names to the cabal file and change the code to use the appropriate ```haskanoid_Paths``` functions when resources are loaded.)